 Does electrolysis remove hair permanently?

 Yes.
-Electrolysis destroys the components of hair growth so it will cannot grow back.
+Electrolysis destroys the components of hair growth so it will not grow back.
 To date, electrolysis is the only proven method of removing hair permanently.
 Where hormonal imbalances or side effects from medication can be the cause of excessive hair growth, once the area is under control it could still require ongoing treatments.

 Can hair be removed from anywhere on the body?

 Hair can be removed from anywhere on the body.
 The most common areas include the hairline, bridge of nose, eyebrows, upper and lower lip, cheeks, sideburns, chin, neck, shoulders, arms and underarms, hands, chest, breasts, abdomen, bikini line, legs, toes, and back.
 Some larger areas are better suited, in the name of time, to be treated with laser and then clear leftover hair with Electrolysis.
-This is a service only Jill and Bonnie's Electrolysis also offers...the only electrologists who can take care of ALL of your unwanted hair from start to finish!
+This is a service only Jill and Bonnie's Electrolysis also offers...the only electrologists (in our Lancaster area) who can take care of ALL of your unwanted hair from start to finish!

 How many treatments are necessary?

 There are many variables to consider, including the location, amount and type of hair, the methods of temporary removal used and the frequency and length of treatments.
 Ethnicity, age and hormonal situations also influence the number of necessary sessions to be expected during this process.
 A hair MUST be in the Anagen phase (growing stage) to be successfully destroyed, which is why strategically spaced treatments are imperative.